NickGrunert/master-thesis/modules/00_intro.typ

     The advent of #abr("DL") has led to substantial progress in advanced semantic segmentation capabilities, particularly through the implementation of #abr("CNN") and #abr("FCN"), for example by U-Net @intro3 and SegNet @intro4.
     In circumstances where a sufficient amount of labeled data is available, these models have been shown to frequently exhibit superior performance in comparison to traditional methodologies by learning hierarchical features.
-    U-Net is a frequently utilized architecture for the purpose of detecting the base area of buildings and roof segmentation @intro5.
+    U-Net is a frequently utilised architecture for the purpose of detecting the base area of buildings and roof segmentation @intro5.

     Nevertheless, #abr("DL") approaches encounter substantial challenges in the domain of remote sensing.
     A primary concern is the scarcity of large-scale, diverse, and accurately labeled datasets, especially for complex tasks such as the accurate segmentation of roof planes.
     The manual creation of annotations and ground truth data requires a lot of manual labor, which severely restricts the size and variability of training sets.
-    Additionally, remote sensing data demonstrates a high degree of variability, attributable to various factors including, but not limited to, the utilized sensors, the resolution of the sensors, atmospheric conditions, and the inherent diversity of buildings across disparate geographical locations @intro6.
+    Additionally, remote sensing data demonstrates a high degree of variability, attributable to various factors including, but not limited to, the utilised sensors, the resolution of the sensors, atmospheric conditions, and the inherent diversity of buildings across disparate geographical locations @intro6.
     This makes model generalization difficult @intro7.
     Roof segmentation presents a series of unique challenges, including the handling of complex geometries, the obstruction by overlapping trees and shadows, and the accurate delineation of specific internal rooflines such as ridges, hips, and valleys @intro8.